5 Common Problems With New Sod in Central Florida

 What to do if your newly laid sod is dying?

-Here’s a look at some common problems with new sod, and what to do, instead of panicking:
+Here’s a look at 5 common problems with new sod in Florida, and what to do, instead of panicking:

 This is an easy mistake to make.
 You know new sod needs plenty of water as it gets established, so it’s tempting to really pour it on.
-It’s one of the most common new sod problems.
+Overwatering is one of the most common problems with new sod.

 sod being watered by automatic sprinkler systemOverwatering can cause root rot, and lawns often don’t recover.